PhD Dissertation Project

 These role models of gaming culture are why it is natural for me to choose research participants from Dimension 20 and Adventuring Academy as the focus of my study.
 While I could have chosen any number of the thousands of actual play TTRPG programs that exist, the Dimension 20 cultural network has been pre-vetted as having philosophies, values, and personalities in line with the goals of this study.
 For example, they make a point to have extensive and broad representation from people of color, women, transgender and non-binary people, queer/GLBTA+ people, and people of different abilities, native languages, and body types in the cast, as game masters, on the crew, and as characters in the stories.
 As a white, queer, transgender/non-binary person perceived as a woman, this representation is important to me personally as well as vital for my study to distinguish it from historical gaming culture.

 Finally, having earned my master’s degree in psychology, my interpretations of some concepts will undoubtedly reflect my interest in playstyles, group dynamics, and the internal experiences of players, and is how I have previously studied the concept of flow.
 The reason I am so fascinated with players saying they can experience flow while playing is because I personally have never experienced flow while playing a TTRPG.
 In fact, because my analytical mind sprints ahead of the present I have never experienced flow in a sustained manner during any activity.
-My experiences of flow happen just in moments that span a few breaths, or a maximum of maybe five minutes, and only occur every few years, during physical activities like bouldering, cycling, kendo, and yoga.
+My experiences of flow happen just in moments that span a few breaths, or a maximum of maybe five minutes, and only occur every few years, during physical activities like archery, bouldering, cycling, kendo, and yoga.
 When I was young, I had a few flow moments while acting or singing, but my self-critic always broke the spell to make sure I was ‘following the rules’.
 I would love to experience flow while doing a creative activity.
 You can see why I might want to discover how to create a gaming environment, ensemble, and narrative design that would allow flow-potential to emerge more readily.
 Honestly, I am not sure if doing my dissertation on improv is the best idea, given that ‘overthinking’ is the main personal obstacle to attaining a flow state!
 However, being able to analyze the narrative in order to guide the players is a vital aspect of being a game master, so I need to find a way to retain my potential as a spontaneous writer while not getting pulled out of feeling the moment between actors performing with me.
 Already, in taking improv classes I can feel the mental habits that stand in the way of flow settling down and allowing me to play more instinctually and mindfully, and it is important to mention that these instances occur more readily when the trust in the ensemble is strong.
 These are the mental and social skills that the Dimension 20 players possess and describe in interviews.
 Oscar Montoya, Dimension 20 cast member and my improv instructor at UCB, has given me this feedback and is coaching me through developing these skills.
-Given that painful social dynamics in the TTRPGs I played were what took me out of flow potential most readily, I am fascinated with collective improvisation and whatever social dynamics and interpersonal skills make successful storytelling possible.
+Given that painful social dynamics in the TTRPGs I played were what took me out of flow potential most readily, I am fascinated with the trust inherent to collective improvisation and whatever social dynamics and interpersonal skills make successful storytelling possible.
 The members of Dimension 20 and Adventuring Academy have shown that they are also invested in understanding these phenomena, which will generate valuable answers.
 I suppose if I have a bias toward TTRPGs is that I long to experience the kinds of games I have seen on these shows, so a lot is personally riding on my research and the experiences I gain while doing it.

 Related Research Papers